Kiuwan logo

 Given the seductive ease of writing code with AI, it’s unrealistic to expect developers to avoid doing so.
 Even the most die-hard AI opponents recognize that the genie is out of the bottle.
 The White House’s recent executive order on AI outlines both the possibilities and risks of artificial intelligence.
 While there isn’t comprehensive legislation yet enacted addressing the commercial use of generative AI tools, there’s good reason to believe it’s on the horizon.
 The European Union’s AI Act is expected to pass before the end of the year, which will make it the first global standalone AI regulation.

 Much like the EU’s General Data Protection Regulation (GDPR), the effects of the AI Act will be far-reaching because it will affect any business that provides services to any EU citizen.
-What this means for developers is that their software applications — whether AI-generated or not — will have to comply with the new and existing laws.
+This means for developers that their software applications—whether AI-generated or not—will have to comply with the new and existing laws.
 In addition to AI-specific regulations, the software must also comply with existing cybersecurity and data protection regulations that are rapidly expanding in scope.

 ⚠️ Problems With AI-Generated Code